-- South Africa Siyasebenza - Competitive Applications should clearly demonstrate the following: - The ability to access market support and market access and business development services for small and mediumsized firms including enterprises that operate in the informal economy. - The ability to incubate and grow enterprises and place them on the path to sustainability. - The ability to design or unlock access to appropriate financial products for small and medium-sized firms who have traditionally been excluded. - The ability to raise matched funding. - The ability to establish an effective M&E framework for the proposed intervention.
-Applicants are expected to propose Specific, Measurable, Achievable, Attributable, Relevant and Time-bound (SMART) indicators for all anticipated project outcomes and impacts. - Ability to achieve the presented outcomes within the period of 2 years.
+- Competitive Applications should clearly demonstrate the following: - Market Support: Ability to provide market support and access to business development services for enterprises in informal and green economies. - Enterprise Growth & Sustainability: Ability to incubate, grow, and sustain enterprises. - Financial Access: Ability to design or provide access to suitable financial products for traditionally excluded communities/entrepreneurs. - Matched Funding: Capability to raise matched funding from other sources such as donors or foundations. (refer to Annexure III for Funding Criteria). - Monitoring & Evaluation: Establishment of an effective M&E framework with Specific, Measurable, Achievable, Attributable, Relevant and Time-bound (SMART) indicators for measuring project outcomes and impacts.
+[See Annexure VII for Jobs Fund definitions of Jobs, Indicator Protocols and means of verification]. - Timely Outcomes: Ability to achieve outcomes within a 3-year timeframe.
+[See Annexure II for examples of interventions that the Jobs Fund would like to support].